EmmaDawsonDev/tdd-meetup/README.md

 // 543 - emma is not registered to attend if store gets reset in between, change to joe instead.

 // Clean up unused imports

+// Current limitations:
+No checks to stop owner clicking attend on their own meetup